Inferring the Dynamics of the State Evolution During Quantum Annealing: Introduction

 This paper is a journal version of an article presented at the \textit{20th International Conference on Parallel and Distributed Computing, Applications and Technologies (PDCAT) 2019} \cite{pdcat}.
-Extending the conference version, the present paper also considers the calculation of the freezeout point based on estimation of effective temperatures (Section~\ref{sec:measuring_freezeout}) and on information collecting during the slicing (Section~\ref{sec:spline}), and we consider schedules that use a pause during the the annealing (Section~\ref{sec:pausing}).
+Extending the conference version, the present paper also considers the estimation of the freezeout point based on the estimation of effective temperatures (Section~\ref{sec:measuring_freezeout}), information collected during slicing (Section~\ref{sec:spline}), and we consider schedules that use a pause during the anneal process (Section~\ref{sec:pausing}).
 Additionally, the present paper contains more extensive experiments investigating the effect of a pause in the anneal process (Section~\ref{sec:evolution_pausing}), and the slicing of a QUBO for the Maximum Clique problem (Section~\ref{sec:optimizedMaxClique}), a well-known NP-hard problem.
-Since the connectivity structure (the quadratic couplers) of the function of type \eqref{eq:hamiltonian} being minimized on D-Wave does typically not match the one of the physical qubits on the D-Wave chip, one important aspect of quantum annealing pertains to the computation of a suitable minor embedding of the problem structure in \eqref{eq:hamiltonian} onto the physical qubits.
+Since the connectivity structure (the quadratic couplers) of the function of eq.~\eqref{eq:hamiltonian} being minimized on D-Wave does not typically match the one of the physical qubits on the D-Wave chip, one important aspect of quantum annealing pertains to the computation of a suitable minor embedding of the problem structure in eq.~\eqref{eq:hamiltonian} onto the physical qubits.
 In this process, logical qubits are often represented as a set of physical ones that are supposed to act as one (called a "chain").
 Even though chains of physical qubits represent the same logical qubit, it is not guaranteed that all of them take the same value after readout at the end of the anneal.
 This is called a "broken chain".
-We visualize how chain breaks occur during the anneal (Section~\ref{sec:chainbreaks}) and visualize the freezeout points for all individual qubits (Section~\ref{sec:freezeout_chimera}).
+We visualize how chain breaks occur during the anneal (Section~\ref{sec:chainbreaks}), and estimate the freezeout point for all individual qubits (Section~\ref{sec:freezeout_chimera}).
 Finally, most of the figures are new or revised, compared to the conference version.